Mini Apple Pies

 Craving an easy apple pie recipe but don’t want leftovers?
-These Mini Apple Pie For Two are baked in ramekins with a homemade pie crust and homemade apple pie filling.
+These Mini Apple Pies are individual apple pies for two baked in ramekins with a homemade pie crust and apple pie filling.
 No special 6 inch pie pan needed!

 It’s apple season in Pennsylvania, which means you’re going to be seeing quite a few apple recipes in September and October.